Semi-ATE/Semi-ATE/docs/project/TestExecution/TestExecution.md

         * or we can simulate the connection and handle all the communication in a file.
 This approach requires that the master application is running on the MiniSCT itself (could be a bit faster than mqtt)

 * ```python
-    def get_gpio_states() -> list
+    async def get_sites_states(timeout: int) -> list
     ```
-    the __get_requests__ function returns a list of all GPIOs suppose to be connected to a MiniSCT (list length = 16).
+    the __get_sites_states__ is an async function that returns a list of all GPIOs suppose to be connected to a MSCT (list length = 16) within a given timeout.
-    * in case of MaxiSCT, each of the outputs reserved to be connected to a MiniSCT should be read and evaluated
+    * in case of MaxiSCT, each of the outputs connected to a MiniSCT should be read and evaluated
     * in case of MiniSCT, this function could be ignored